 Directed by: Logan Sledge

 Sara and Callie are walking the streets of New York City when they share their first kiss.
 This leads to a vicious attack by an angry bystander, in which Sara is horribly injured and falls into a coma.
-George, Callie's good friend, tries to help with the situation, but there is little he can do.
-Peter, Sara's ex-boyfriend from St. Louis, comes to help nurse her back to health.
+George, Callie's good friend, tries to help with the situation; Peter, Sara's ex-boyfriend from St. Louis, comes to help nurse her back to health.
 Throughout Stop Kiss, relationships are explored, formed, and even ended as Diana Son elaborates on the depths of human emotion and compassion.
-The story is told in alternating scenes taking place before and after the assault, respectively.
+The story is told in alternating scenes before and after the assault.

 Collaboration with the Hurley School of Music